 We recognise that high self-esteem, confidence, supportive friends and good lines of communication with a trusted adult helps prevention.
-We will therefore raise awareness of child protection issues and equip children with the skills to keep them safe.
+We will therefore raise awareness of child protection issues and equip children with the skills to keep them safe, this will include activities to improve their resilience with the skills they need to stay safe from abuse, develop resilience and that they know to whom to turn for help.
+The PHSE curriculum for each year group is published on the school website as part of long and medium term planning.